faridulreza/EdalCAD/src/WindowsInstaller/README.md

     * (These steps assure that the installer only contains files users need.
 Moreover it assures that the overall files size is below 2 GB and we can use the most compact compression for the installer.)

-10. If you use a version of FreeCAD that was compiled using another MSVC version than MSVC 2019, copy its distributable DLLs to the folder FILES_DEPS (see step 3).
+10. If you use a version of EdalCAD that was compiled using another MSVC version than MSVC 2019, copy its distributable DLLs to the folder FILES_DEPS (see step 3).
-11. Right-click on the file *FreeCAD-installer.nsi* and choose **Compile NSIS script** to compile the installer.
+11. Right-click on the file *EdalCAD-installer.nsi* and choose **Compile NSIS script** to compile the installer.
-12. The folder *~\MSVCRedist* contains already all MSVC 2019 x64 redistributable DLLs necessary for FreeCAD 0.20.
-If another MSVC version was used to compile FreeCAD, replace the DLLs by the ones of the used MSVC.
+12. The folder *~\MSVCRedist* contains already all MSVC 2019 x64 redistributable DLLs necessary for EdalCAD 0.20.
+If another MSVC version was used to compile EdalCAD, replace the DLLs by the ones of the used MSVC.
 (They are usually available in the folder *C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Redist\MSVC*)